 The State Water Resources Control Board issues the Statewide Permit for Caltrans (Order No. 2012-0011-DWQ as amended by 2014-0006-EXEC, 2014-0077-DWQ, and 2015-0036-EXEC), which regulates all discharges from Caltrans MS4s, maintenance facilities, and construction activities.

 Several examples of BMPs that could mitigate or prevent toxicity are provided below.
 Caltrans should check their issued permits for any BMP requirements.
-For complete list and detailed description of BMPs please see, ()
+For complete list and detailed description of BMPs please see,

 Caltrans Construction Site Best Management Practices (BMP) Manual